Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 Cleo passed Otto the salt.

-In both of the above sentences, the noun salt is the direct object of the verb passed; the salt is what Cleo passed.
-In the second sentence, there is also an indirect object: the noun Otto.
+In both sentences above, the noun salt is the direct object of the verb passed; the salt is what Cleo passed.
+The second sentence also has an indirect object: the noun Otto.
 Otto is the person to whom Cleo passed the salt; Otto is the recipient of the salt.
 A good way to identify an indirect object in a sentence is to ask yourself to whom/what or for whom/what something is being done.

 Nouns as subject and object complements